-Cordyceps owes its discovery to Tibetan herders, who would observe their goats, sheep and yaks consuming the fruiting bodies of Cordyceps as they grazed in the mountains and over time becoming stronger.
+Cordyceps owes its discovery to Tibetan herders, who would observe their goats, sheep, and yaks consuming the fruiting bodies of Cordyceps as they grazed in the mountains and over time becoming stronger.
 Since then it has become an elixir for boosting human potential.
 In 1993 the Chinese Women’s Olympic Running Team broke three world records, and it was not a result of drug use but the use of the edible Cordyceps.
 Not only does it increase performance it benefits the body by combating fatigue and fighting off infections and other diseases.

 What are Cordyceps?

-Cordyceps are a group of ascomycetous fungus family, with over 400 unique species, it is in close relation to mushrooms, however not taxonomically.
+Cordyceps are a group of the ascomycetous fungus family, with over 400 unique species, it is in close relation to mushrooms, however not taxonomically.
 It is present on all continents, except for Antarctica.
 It originated in East/Southeast Asia (Sug, G.H., et al., 2007).

 The most common varieties that will be seen commercially are Cordyceps militaris and Cordyceps sinensis.
-It consists of a pale to a vibrantly bright coloured fruiting body with a soft and fleshy stroma.
+It consists of a pale to a vibrantly bright-colored fruiting body with a soft and fleshy stroma.
 Parasitic in nature, its spores infect larvae or pupae of butterflies, moths or beetles that it comes upon in dried leaves, moss or topsoil.
 Its stroma originates within the infected host, and the fruiting body eventually emerges often from the head of the insect growing upwards through the soil or undergrowth.
 The infected larva continues to grow and the Cordyceps consumes it from within over the course of the insect’s development.
 This usually occurs over the course of winter, when summer approached the spores of the Cordyceps have killed the infected host, the fruiting body has emerged from its head and it releases new spores for the process to occur again (Tuli, H.S., et al.)(Powell, M., 2010)(Sung, G.H., et al., 2007).

 Protective Effects of Kidneys

 Cordyceps have a positive protecting action on the cells of the kidneys.
-Its extract has been shown to be beneficial for the improvement and protection against renal failure, as well as improving metabolic disorders and supporting the regeneration of the functional unit of the kidneys (the nephron).
+Its extract is beneficial for the improvement and protection against renal failure, as well as improving metabolic disorders and supporting the regeneration of the functional unit of the kidneys (the nephron).
 It improves kidney function by stimulating renal blood flow, promoting the regeneration of renal tubules as well as preventing chronic renal fatigue (Nie, S., et al., 2018).
 It protects the kidneys via inhibiting mesangial cell proliferation as well as decreasing the incidence of infection of the kidneys, particularly in patients with renal transplants (eds.
 Benzie, I.F.F., et al., 2010).